AyomideSeyiAdigun/Datopian-chanllenge/README.md

+WEB SCRAPING USING NODE JS

-Scraping HTML Tables with Nodejs Request and Cheerio Node.js: Download and install node.js if you haven’t already.
+Step 1 :Node.js->Download and install node.js if you haven’t already.

-Wikipedia API: This is a free API, no key required.
-Just read through the documentation and get the required link needed for the API call.
-This is the link I’ll be using — https://en.wikipedia.org/w/api.php? with some parameters that will enable us to perform a search query.

 Step 2: Setting up the project
-Create a new directory named node-wiki and run npm init , fill out the required information to initialize the project.
+Create a new directory named  web_scraping and run npm init , fill out the required information to initialize the project.
 You can just do the default settings, for now, it doesn’t matter.
 But here’s what my package.json file looks like:

-3. Create a file named index.js — this is the file that will house all the code for our application.
+step 3: Create a file named index.js — this is the file that will house all the code for our application.

-4. Now, let’s make our API call and to do this we need a npm module called request — It is a module that simplifies HTTP request in the node.
-Install request by running: npm install request --save npm install --save request-promise
+step 4 : let’s make our API call and to do this we need a npm module called request — It is a module that simplifies HTTP request in the node.
+Install request by running: npm install request --save npm install --save request-promise npm install cheerio
-Next, we pass in our target URL, and request returns a callback function.
-Our code should look like this:

-Now let’s start by importing the request-promise and cheerio package in the top of our index.js file:

-const request = require(“request-promise”);
+ And then import the request-promise and cheerio package in the top of our index.js file: const request = require(“request-promise”);
 const cheerio = require(“cheerio”);

-Understand HTML Table Structure
-In the table above we can see table headers, saying Company, Contact and Country.
-Then in the following rows we have the data of the table itself.
-Now let’s take a look at the HTML code of the table.
+step 5: Using the request-promise package we make an HTTP request to get the actual HTML page.
+We then feed this HTML page into cheerio.
+Cheerio returns an object that can be used just like the jQuery library on an actual webpage.
+We assign this to a dollar sign variable ($).

+ request("link",(error,response,html)=>{
+        if(!error && response.statusCode==200 ){
+            const $=cheerio.load(html);
+            const datarow =$("table name");
+            }})
+step 6: create a selector.
+To create:
+1. goto to the website page you want to scrap
+2. left click on the table and select inspect
+3. on your tr right click then select copy and further select copy selector.
+4. if that doesn't work , you can start navigationg from the datarow. for example   "$('.wikitable.sortable > tbody > tr ').text()" works just fine for me , it selects all the 'tr' in 'tbody'.

+check the table structure below for better understanding
 <table>
     <tr>
        <th>Country</th>